Deanna Smith: Coaching career

 In November 2016, Smith was appointed head coach of the Perry Lakes Hawks women's team for the 2017 SBL season.
 Four months later, she announced her retirement from playing basketball.
 The team won the opening eight games of the season as Smith guided the Hawks to the minor premiership with a 20–2 record.
 They went on to reach the SBL Grand Final, where they defeated the Mandurah Magic 59–48 to win the championship.
 She parted ways with the Hawks in October 2021.

 In October 2022, Smith was appointed an assistant coach of the Bendigo Spirit ahead of the 2022–23 WNBL season.
-She returned to the Spirit for a third season as assistant coach in 2024–25.
+She returned to the Spirit for a second season as assistant coach in 2023–24, and a third season in 2024–25.

 Smith served as head coach of the Bendigo Braves women's team in the NBL1 South during the 2025 NBL1 season.

 National team

 Smith represented Australia in 2002 at the South East Asian Games and was an Australian Opals squad member from 2005 to 2010.